whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <p>Subscribers received 2 of the following scents: Moments in Mint, Pick Me Up, Lost in Lavender and Rose Retreat.</p>

 <p>These bath salts smell amazing!
+The scent filled up the whole box and it's all I smell when I was unboxing and taking pictures, so heavenly.
+It really made me want to soak in a long hot bath, so I guess I'll be doing that tonight and use these.</p>

-I think I may need to soak in a long hot bath tonight and use these.
-They are a 3-in-1 bath therapy because of the mineralizing sea salts, therapeutic essential oils and curative flowers & herbs, giving you a total restoration and relaxation experience at the same time.
-My body is already saying, "let's take a bath!" lol.</p>
+<p>They are a 3-in-1 bath therapy because of the mineralizing sea salts, therapeutic essential oils and curative flowers & herbs, giving you a total restoration and relaxation experience at the same time.
+My body is already saying, "let's take a bath!"</p>

 <br>